Special Education, M.A.T.

 - Person of Interest Report

-- Passing Praxis Core/CASE exam results.
-Scores must be sent to UAS (code R4897) and the Department of Education & Early Development (code R7027).
+- Passing Praxis Core/CASE exam scores must be sent to UAS.
+Students taking the Praxis outside of Alaska must also have the scores sent to the Department of Education & Early Development (code R7027).

 Additional information and links to forms at: uas.alaska.edu/education/programs/mat-speced.html